Essays for the Acquisitive Mind

 A starter business is a good way to learn which you prefer and if you can succeed in the long term.

-Do You Believe You Can Jump In and Start this Career Without a “Warm Up”?
+Do You Believe You Can Jump In and Start This Career Without a “Warm Up”?

 Before I started buying businesses, I had a 20-year career as an employee and as a consultant working as a quasi-employee.
-Yet, I was always selling something online, ever since 2004.
-Even during my busiest consulting years, my free time was devoted to reading and studying successful online people, like Ramit and Jon.
+Yet, I was always selling something online ever since 2004.
+Even during my busiest consulting years, my free time was devoted to reading and studying successful online people like Ramit and Jon.

 If you’ve always been an employee and/or never sold anything online, the idea of placing a lot of money into an online business can be like staring into a void of the unknown.
 If you’ve never repaired a broken website theme, run down a hosting bug, set up an advertising plan, or spoken with a customer who is personally giving you money, then such tasks can be intimidating.